Operation options

 — list of Cypress paths to files or tables.
 These files and tables are downloaded to the cluster node where the command is executed, and a specialsandbox

 environment houses symbolic links to the downloaded files.
 The links are read-only.
-The default filename is the basename of the Cypress path, but it can be changed by specifying thefile_name
+The filename defaults to the basename of the Cypress path, but you can change it by specifying thefile_name

 attribute must be specified, which determines the format in which the table is saved to a file on disk.
-The size of tabular files is limited to 10 GB.docker_image
+The size of table files is limited by a constant value that can be configured at the cluster level.docker_image

-— name of docker image for job root filesystem.layer_paths
+— name of the Docker image for the job's root file system.layer_paths

 — list of paths to porto layers in Cypress.
-The layers are listed top to bottom.
+Layers are listed from top to bottom.cuda_toolkit_version

-— CUDA version required by a job.
+— CUDA version required by the job.
 If the version is specified, then a standard delta layer with the respective CUDA toolkit is provided to the job.format

 ,input_format